Cidaas/cidaas-sdk-ios-v2/README.md

     }
 }
 ```
-where social provider may be either facebook, google, linkedin or any other providers and requestId can be get from [Getting RequestId](#getting-request-id)
+where social provider may be either facebook, google, linkedin or any other providers

 Use [customScheme](https://developer.apple.com/documentation/uikit/core_app/communicating_with_other_apps_using_custom_urls#2928963) or [universalLinks](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) to return back the control from browser to App.